Dallas College - Dallas, Texas, USA, August 2023-Present

 Visiting a Registered Historic Landmark - Adolphus Hotel, 1912

 There are over 100 registered historic landmarks in Dallas, Texas, including the Adolphus Hotel, which graciously welcomed my students and me on September 21st.
-This iconic establishment boasts a rich history, featuring a stunning chandelier acquired during the 1904 Chicago World Fair, a grand mirror from 1912 adorned with a carved likeness of Bacchus, the Roman God of Wine, captivating portrait paintings, renowned guests, and a plethora of magnificent halls and restaurants.
+This iconic establishment has a rich history, featuring a stunning chandelier acquired during the 1904 Chicago World Fair, a grand mirror from 1912 adorned with a carved likeness of Bacchus, the Roman God of Wine, captivating portrait paintings, renowned guests, and a plethora of magnificent halls and restaurants.
 Our visit to the Adolphus Hotel was a truly exceptional and enlightening experience thanks to Mr. Sam Tucker and Ms. Alexis, our tour guide.
 Such excursions to registered historic landmarks are of profound significance to interior design students.
 These sites serve as living classrooms, imparting invaluable lessons in architectural heritage and the evolution of design aesthetics throughout history.
 Students, while immersed in these spaces, develop a profound appreciation for the historical context, craftsmanship, and materials that characterized different eras, thereby enriching their design sensibilities.
-Furthermore, these visits instill a deep respect for preservation and adaptive reuse, emphasizing sustainability and the seamless integration of cultural heritage into contemporary design concepts.
 Such explorations also nurture creativity by exposing students to a wide spectrum of design aesthetics and challenge them to think critically about harmonizing the past with the present.
-Ultimately, these experiences shape students into well-rounded and culturally sensitive interior designers, empowering them to craft spaces that resonate with a profound sense of history and timeless beauty.

 Visiting Registered Historic Landmarks - Kennedy Memorial by Phillip Johnson, 1970